Chandra-MARX/marxs/docs/source.rst

      0.8
      1.0

-This will generate 5 counts per second for 20 seconds with an absolutely constant (no Poisson) rate, so the photons list will contain 100 photons. ``flux`` can also be set to a function that takes the total exposure time as input and returns a list of times, one per photon.
-In the following example we show how to implement a `Poisson process <https://en.wikipedia.org/wiki/Poisson_process>`_ where the time intervals between two photons are `exponentially distributed <https://en.wikipedia.org/wiki/Poisson_process#Properties>`_ with an average rate of 100 events per second (that is 0.01 s between events):
+This will generate 5 counts per second for 20 seconds with an absolutely constant (no Poisson) rate, so the photons list will contain 100 photons.

+``flux`` can also be set to a function that takes the total exposure time as input and returns a list of times, one per photon.
+In the following example we show how to implement a `Poisson process <https://en.wikipedia.org/wiki/Poisson_process>`_ where the time intervals between two photons are `exponentially distributed <https://en.wikipedia.org/wiki/Poisson_process#Properties>`_ with an average rate of 100 events per second (so the average time difference between events is 0.01 s):

     >>> from scipy.stats import expon
     >>> def poisson_rate(exposuretime):